forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 latest iteration of the [Forwards package development slides](https://forwards.github.io/edu/workshops/full_day_pkg_dev/), with
 Bianca assisting.
-The workshop was open to all, however funding from the R Consortium supported scholarships for four women to attend: Astrid Radermacher, a postdoc at the University of Cape Town; Lillian Pazvakawambwa, a lecturer at the University of Namibia, Fransina Amutenya, a statistician at
+The workshop was open to all, however funding from the R Consortium supported scholarships for four women to attend: Astrid Radermacher, a postdoc at the University of Cape Town; Lillian Pazvakawambwa, a lecturer at the University of Namibia; Fransina Amutenya, a statistician at
 Namibia Statistics Agency and Caroline Akoth, Advocacy and Operations Lead, Women in GIS, Kenya.
 The scholarship enabled the recipients to attend the satRday conference as well as the workshop.

 ![](/images/blog/southern-africa-project-2020/optimized/package_dev_joburg.jpg)
-*<br/>Heather Turner leading the R Package Development workshop, Johannesburg.
-The four scholarship recipients are sitting in the first two rows in front of the screen.*
+*<br/>Heather Turner leading the R Package Development workshop, Johannesburg.*

 The satRday itself was attended by over 100 people, with many folk travelling from across South Africa and beyond to attend.